Mistweaver Monk Talents

 is a free, sustained healing cooldown.
 With a 45-second duration, you would want to take this for situations where you will need to be healing the group or raid for extended periods of time.
 Chi-Ji will cast

 , during which he will pick three targets to heal.
-This means he is extra powerful when the raid or group is clumped up or even just lightly spread out.
-He is the recommended talent for both dungeon and raid healing, as he helps smooth out incoming damage considerably.
+This means he is extra powerful when the raid or group is clumped up or even just lightly spread out, as the time it takes for him to travel to each target eventually takes away some casts.
+He is the recommended talent for dungeons, as he helps healing in dangerous situations, and

 is a good option if you're going to be doing mostly single target healing.
 It can be really good in dungeons if you find yourself struggling to keep the tank alive or if you're going to be the main tank healer in a raid.
 The statue will only channel on the targets that you begin your own